Moving you forward.

 Pomfret offers two options for students wishing to engage in formal SAT test preparation:

-The first option, Method Test Prep, is offered through Family Connection, an online search and application tool available to juniors and seniors.
+The first option, Method Test Prep, is offered through Naviance (Family Connection), an online search and application tool available to juniors and seniors.
 Method Test Prep is a free SAT preparation tool that students can access anywhere the World Wide Web is available.
+To enroll in Method Test Prep, please go to:

-- After reviewing the schedule, click the green "enroll" button
+- After reviewing the schedule, click the "enroll" button

 The Common Application